robinpx/boombox/README.md

 # boombox
-Plays every audio post uploaded on a Tumblr account.
-It's responsive and mobile friendly.
+This site plays every audio post uploaded on a Tumblr account.
+It's also responsive and mobile friendly!
 ## Options
 It can:
 - Play